amohammed6/musqratt/tech.md

 ## MQTT-SN Rust Crate

 <p>
-We utilized a Rust Crate, known as ["mqtt-sn"](https://crates.io/crates/mqtt-sn).
+We utilized a Rust Crate, known as <a href="https://crates.io/crates/mqtt-sn">"mqtt-sn"</a>.
 This crate provides the support and requirements for an MQTT-SN system.
 It included the packet specifications (packet id, topic subcription, etc) as well as the functionality for encoding, decoding, and parsing the packet.
 This made it possible for the packets, encoded in bytes, to be sent into a UDP socket.
 </p>